KyleNeece/KyleNeece.github.io/content/DND/DND Multiverse Campaign/Lore/NPC Characters/Heroes/NPC Peacekeepers/Lore Entries/Hank Dreadbone.md

 ##### Brief Summary
-Hank Dreadbone is a Skeleton Curse of Possession Accursed originating from the Shadowfell and S-Rank [[peacekeeper]]
+Hank Dreadbone is a Skeleton Curse of Possession Accursed originating from the Shadowfell and S-Rank [[Peacekeeper]]
 ##### Appearance
 ![[Hank Dreadbone.png]]
 ![[Ire.png]]